 This week, rather than mindlessly scrolling through your social media feeds, I challenge you to do two things:

 1. Arrange a time and then call someone with whom you haven't spoken for a long time.

 I like to use the video chat option and - depending on the time of day - share a caffeinated beverage with them while we talk.
 I find this a terrific way to connect as we share a moment to pause, refresh and really talk.

 Oh, and we all have that one friend who can never work out how to use the video chat function on any app.
 You may wish to do a regular voice call so you don't spend an hour looking up their nose or in their ear as they struggle to hear you.

 2. Rather than whipping your phone out of your pocket and checking social media or email while you wait for your coffee, say hi to the barista.
 Even if you can't speak more than a few words in a common language, I'm sure that you can still manage a smile and say 'Good morning!'.

-While you're here, take a few moments to subscribe to this blog and follow me on social media (Facebook, Instagram and LinkedIn).
+While you're here, follow me on social media (Facebook, Instagram and LinkedIn).

 PS - Trust me, the irony of sharing this blog on social media is not lost on me either!